WeikunYe/TypeScript-Cheatsheet/Understanding TypeScript.md

 - A JavaScript super set
 - A language building upon JavaScript
-- TypeScript cannot be execute by JavaScript environment like the browser
+- TypeScript cannot be executed by JavaScript environment like the browser
 - TypeScript need to be compiled to JavaScript
 - Identify error earlier before it occurs in the run-time